Bordered Floer homology and contact structures: Preliminaries

 \begin{remark} Because the signed singular foliation $\fol$ data includes a function $\widetilde{\pi}$, a foliated contact three-manifold has a distinguished $t=0$ leaf, which we always assume to be regular. \end{remark}

 Distinct foliations may induce isotopic dividing sets, as illustrated in the following example.

 \begin{example} Let $(B^3, \xi_1, \fol_1)$ and $(B^3, \xi_2, \fol_2)$ be two foliated contact three-balls with $\xi_1$ and $\xi_2$ tight, and with the foliations $\fol_1$ and $\fol_2$ on the boundaries as in Figure~\ref{fig:folball}.
-Although the two three-balls are contactomorphic, these are distinct as foliated contact manifolds.
+The two three-balls are equivalent, in the sense that there is a contact embedding of one into the other with the property that the image of the embedded boundary is convexly isotopic to the boundary of the target manifold.
+This notion is an equivalence relation on contact manifolds with boundary, yet the given balls are distinct as foliated contact manifolds.

 \end{example}